-Check that the tilt adjustment is locked in position.
-(See Tilt lever on page 2-12.)
+Check that the handlebars are locked in position.
+(See "Tilt lever" on page 2-13 for more information.)

 Shift lever and reverse gate

 Check for proper operation of the shift lever and reverse gate.

 Make sure that the reverse gate goes down to its stopper position when the shift lever is pulled up.